 Our diets contain roughly 10 times more K1 than K2.
-And a common misconseption is that we wouldn’t need K2 since the human body would convert K1 into K2.
+And a common misconception is that we wouldn’t need K2 since the human body would convert K1 into K2.
 But even though the occurrence is seen on animals, the human body doesn’t seem to do it as effectively.
-In fact, recent studies suggests that we need to consume the actual K2 form in order to get the benefits (study, study).
+In fact, recent studies suggest that we need to consume the actual K2 form in order to get the benefits (study, study).

 The benefits you ask?
-Well, aside from K2 being awesome for our cardiovascular health and bone density, especially when taken in stack with vitamin D, there’s a bunch of other great effects associated with vitamin K2 supplementation…
+Well, aside from K2 being awesome for our cardiovascular health and bone density, especially when taken in a stack with vitamin D, there’s a bunch of other great effects associated with vitamin K2 supplementation…

 …And one of them is the link between vitamin K2 and testosterone: